 Access was denied to .
 Related findings were skipped.

 This generic message appears when an optional inventory source returns access denied.
-DynamoDB and ELB have more specific messages above; other services use this fallback.
+DynamoDB, ELB, ElastiCache, Redshift, EFS, and CloudWatch Logs have more specific messages above; other services use this fallback.

 What to do: Review Connection troubleshooting and ensure your role matches the Parsivex minimal policy.